rwalunis/MySpeech/README.md

 # MySpeech
 MySpeech API where speech therapists can communicate with one another via posts/comments.
+This is a Maven Project that utilizes JDBC, HTTP/REST, Java, OOP princiles and SQL, and connects to Swagger/Open API documentation.